jxwleong/altera-de1-processor/README.md

 #### <a name="subtraction"></a> subtraction
 The last method is to used the repeated subtractionraction method.
-The working princple is subtractiontract the smaller number from the greater.
+The working princple is subtract the smaller number from the greater.
 Repeat the process until the remainders are equal, which is the GCD of the given numbers [10].
 For example,

 ```
 Find the GCD for 20 and 5.

-0. GCD (20, 5) ; subtractiontract the larger number with smaller number
+0. GCD (20, 5) ; subtract the larger number with smaller number
 1. GCD (15, 5) ; Repeat
 2. GCD (10, 5) ; Repeat
 3. GCD (5, 5)  ; The remainders are equal so that GCD is 5.

 ```
 This processor use this method to find the GCD between two integer numbers.
-However, this processor will continue to subtractiontract (the same remainders) to zero so that it knows it's the end of the calculation.
+However, this processor will continue to subtract (the same remainders) to zero so that it knows it's the end of the calculation.

 <br/>